gurkirt/FPN.pytorch1.0/README.md

 - visdom and tensorboardX if you want to use the visualisation of loss and evaluation -- if do want to use them set visdom/tensorboard flag equal to true while training -- and configure the visdom port in arguments in  `train.py.`
-- OpenCV is needed as well, install it using `conda install opencv`
+- OpenCV is needed as well, install it using `conda install opencv.`

 ## TRAINING
 Please follow dataset preparation [README](https://github.com/gurkirt/FPN.pytorch/tree/master/prep) from `prep` folder of this repo.